cube3power/atsd/rule-engine/commands.md

 /home/axibase/disk_cleanup.sh
 ```

-It is recommended that the full path is specified even for common commands such as `bash` or `find`.
+It is recommended that the full path is specified even for built-in utilities such as `bash` or `find`.
 To lookup the command's path, execute `which {command}`, for example `which bash`:

 ```
 $ which bash